COVESA/ccs-components/README.md

 The live simulator reads the OVDS data via an OVDS server, and writes it to a statestorage DB.
 The timing of this read/write process is controlled by the timestamps of the data in the OVDS.

-# OVDS server/db
+# OVDS server/db (livesim)
-These components are here used as the vehicle data source for the live simulator.
+This component is used as the vehicle data source for the live simulator.
-They are functionally equivalent with the OVDS server/db described earlier.<br>
+It is functionally equivalent with the OVDS server/db described earlier.<br>

 For detailed information about these components, please see the README in respective directory.